Frequently Asked Questions

 How long have you been editing?

-I’ve been giving feedback on the writing of friends and family for most of my adult life, but I’ve been working as a professional editor for over three years now.
+I’ve been giving feedback on the writing of friends and family for most of my adult life, but I’ve been working as a professional editor for over five years now.

 Do you have an editing degree or other qualifications in editing?

 No, I don’t.
 But I do have a Bachelor of Arts, a Masters of Arts, and a teaching degree, and have taught high school ESL, German, and French.
-I’ve also tutored students in German and English.
+I’ve also tutored students in German and English, and I've worked as a sessional tutor teaching editing and proofreading to university students.
 This love for language, as well as my writing and editing experience, has given me a very well-rounded background upon which to draw, when I’m editing others’ work.